Corey–Seebach reaction: Scope

+As a strategy for protecting aldehydes and ketones, dithiane formation is cumbersome because deprotection is inefficient.
+Typically ketones and aldehydes are protected as their dioxolanes instead of dithianes.
+The Corey–Seebach reaction is of interest as an acyl anion equivalent, allowing aldehydes to be converted to ketones.

-The lithiated 1,3-dithiane can react with alkyl halides, epoxides, ketones, acyl halides, and iminium salts, which after hydrolysis of dithioacetals can yield ketones, β-hydroxyketones, α-hydroxyketones, 1,2-diketones and α-aminoketones.
+The lithiated 1,3-dithiane can be alkylated with alkyl halides, epoxides, ketones, acyl halides, and iminium salts, which after hydrolysis of dithioacetals can yield ketones, β-hydroxyketones, α-hydroxyketones, 1,2-diketones and α-aminoketones.
 Notably, α-hydroxyketones and 1,2-diketones can not be generated through typical reactions of aldehydes such as the aldol reaction.
 Other possible electrophiles include aldehydes, amides, and esters.

 The reaction between lithiated 1,3-dithianes and arenesulfonates offers a similar path to that of alkyl halides, being able to form dithioacetals which can be converted to ketones.